- Perennials, Bulbs & Flowers

-Lowbush blueberries are native to the northeastern United States and eastern Canada.
-This variety is commonly found in your grocery store's freezer thanks to their intense blueberry flavor.
+The Lowbush blueberry plant is native to the northeastern United States and eastern Canada.
+This variety is commonly found in your grocery store's freezer thanks to its intense blueberry flavor.
 Lowbush blueberry bushes prefer very acidic, shallow soil.

 This variety of blueberry bush can grow up to 20 feet tall and thrives best in hardiness zones seven to nine.
 They require fewer chill hours and bloom earlier than northern varieties.
 Rabbiteye blueberry bushes are tolerant of more alkaline soils, are easy to grow, and are more resistant to disease and insect pests.

 Blueberries are truly a wonderful addition to any yard or garden.
 The flavor of the fruit and the three-season color and beauty is unbeatable.
-It is important to know before starting your journey with blueberries that these bushes do require patience.
-First-year plants rarely produce fruit, and it's actually better in the long run if they don't.
-It's also important to note that having multiple varieties of blueberry bushes planted together is ideal for optimal pollination.
-Though all of our blueberries are self-fruitful, they will produce better crops and higher yields if more than one variety is planted.
+It is important to know before starting your journey with blueberries bushes, that they do require patience.

 How to Plant Blueberry Bushes